panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 The function object type has a constructor: [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function).

 When `Function` is invoked as a constructor `new Function(arg1, arg2, ..., argN, bodyString)`, a new function is created.
-The arguments `arg1, args2, ..., argN` passed to constructor become the parameter names for the new function and the last argument `bodyString` is used as the function body code.
+The arguments `arg1, args2, ..., argN` passed to the constructor become the parameter names for the new function, and the last argument `bodyString` is used as the function body code.

 Let's create a function that sums two numbers: